Make an Appointment

 UC San Diego Center for Pain Medicine offers a range of unique services for managing chronic pain associated with endometriosis, ranging from complex medication management to interventional nerve blocks.
 Our physicians offer the most advanced and customized pain treatment options available to reduce pain and restore quality of life.

-An important but commonly under-addressed issue in the management of endometriosis, is the psychological health of patients.
-Dr. Hirst, a psychiatrist, and Amber Rukaj, a psychologist, are experts at addressing the psychological needs of women with endometriosis, which can lead to an improved sense of well-being and help improve the efficacy of other treatments.
+An important but commonly underaddressed issue in the management of endometriosis is the psychological health of patients.
+Our providers are experts at addressing the psychological needs of women with endometriosis, which can lead to an improved sense of well-being and help improve the efficacy of other treatments.

 The use of non-conventional or alternative therapies such as a whole food, plant-based diet, yoga, acupuncture and herbs to treat women with endometriosis is not new.
 It is uncommon, however, to have these therapies integrated at a center dedicated to treating women with endometriosis.
 UC San Diego Center for Integrative Medicine physicians are highly experienced in the care of women with a variety of health concerns, including endometriosis.